gekkos-project/gekkos-whitepaper/README.md

 - Integrated data search, connecting users with data owners to request or secure legal access to the right seismic datasets.
 - Exploration of new monetization models and incentives for data owners, interpreters, and contributors through blockchain-native technologies.

+In the future, GEKKOS may integrate $GEKK utility tokens to manage access permissions, incentivize contributions, and support ecosystem governance.

 **In short, GEKKOS unlocks seismic data for global collaboration, innovation, and new opportunities.**